alemures/dotfiles-install/README.md

 ## dotfiles installation script

 This repo is intended to be cloned in a fresh new install of debian,refer to [debian-setup.md](https://gist.github.com/alemures/bb9625bb909b7ddf45c03e766359010e) gists to do the initials steps.
 Once the base installation is ready and configured, install the required packages.

 see: https://www.atlassian.com/git/tutorials/dotfiles

 #### Required Packages

 ```
 # Window Manager
 sudo apt install xorg i3
+# Themes gtk and qt
+sudo apt gnome-themes-standard adwaita-icon-theme adwaita-qt qt-style-plugins qt5ct
 # Fonts and Icons
 sudo apt install fonts-ubuntu fonts-font-awesome
 # General Utils